bbeomjin/dbvsmsvm/README.md

 # dbvsmsvm
 Derivative-based variable selection method for multicategory support vector machine

-"dbvsmsvm" is an R package. dbvsmsvm provides functions to implement the derivative-based variable selection method for multicategory problems using the angle-based multicategory support vector machine (MSVM).
+"dbvsmsvm" is an R package.
+The dbvsmsvm package provides functions to implement the derivative-based variable selection method for multicategory problems using the angle-based multicategory support vector machine (MSVM).
 It also provides functions performing the structured reinforced angle-based MSVM (SRAMSVM) and generating simulated data.

 ## 1. INSTALLATION

-The ZILGM package does not list on CRAN repository.
-Therefore, the ZILGM package can not be installed through install.packages("ZILGM") in R prompt.
+The dbvsmsvm package is not submitted to CRAN.
+Therefore, the dbvsmsvm package can not be installed through install.packages("ZILGM") in R prompt.
 Instead, the ZILGM package can be installed through our GitHub.
 Please see below to install in R.